 Outline.
 Section 2 exemplifies our main results.
 Section 3 studies optimal mechanisms with a single authority.
-Section 4 studies equilibrium mechanisms with many authorities.
-Section 5 studies authority-efficient mechanisms.
-Section 6 quantifies the gains from APM using Chicago Public Schools' data.
-Section 7 concludes.
+Section 4 extends the model to include many authorities.
+Section 5 presents a general roadmap for implementing APM in practice and, as a proof-of-concept, applies this to Chicago Public Schools.
+Section 6 concludes.
 The proofs are in Appendix A.

-&lt;sup>4Other analyses of this issue include Epple, Romano, and Sieg (2008) and Temnyalov (2023).
+6Other analyses of this issue include Epple, Romano, and Sieg (2008) and Temnyalov (2023).